Guest writer J Brooke: “Denny and Me”

 I longed for all my brother was offered and summarily turned down: Cub Scouts, football, Swiss Army knives, sling shots, cap guns.
 When our grandfather returned from a trip to Australia, he brought my brother a handsome hand-carved Aboriginal boomerang and me a doll whose eyes closed when turned horizontal.
 I went into the guest bathroom, shoved as much of a hand towel as I could fit into my mouth, and screamed.

 My brother and I watched “The Six Million Dollar Man” together.
-The premise, Col. Steve Austin, an astronaut returning to earth, endures a deadly crash the military takes as an opportunity to make Austin bionic.
-The opening digital readout defined “Bionic” in neon blue: “A HUMAN BEING WHOSE ORIGINAL HUMAN PARTS HAVE HAD TO BE REPLACED TO ONE EXTENT OR ANOTHER BY MACHINES THAT PERFORM THE SAME FUNCTIONS” My brother and I never discussed which of our human parts we’d like replaced, but we agreed that were we bionic, we’d become (like Austin) “Better than before – Better, stronger, faster.”
+The premise: Colonel Steve Austin, an astronaut returning to earth, endures a near-fatal crash the military takes as an opportunity to make Austin bionic.
+The opening digital readout defined “bionic” in neon blue: “A HUMAN BEING WHOSE ORIGINAL HUMAN PARTS HAVE HAD TO BE REPLACED TO ONE EXTENT OR ANOTHER BY MACHINES THAT PERFORM THE SAME FUNCTIONS.”
+My brother and I never discussed which of our human parts we’d like replaced, but we agreed that were we bionic, we’d become (like Austin) “Better than before—Better, stronger, faster.”

 I was a fast runner, expert at rope climbing, winning an All-Around-Athlete trophy in third grade.
-After switching schools in 5th grade, I never took gym again.
+After switching schools in fifth grade, I never took gym again.
 Every year my mother made Dr. Levbarg write a note saying I couldn’t participate in gym because I had “bad knees.”
-My knees were fine, I’d explain early on, when called to the infirmary and questioned by the school nurse.
+My knees were fine, I’d explain early on when called to the infirmary and questioned by the school nurse.
 The rumor the popular girls floated around during lunchtime was I didn’t take gym because I didn’t want the other girls seeing me naked.
 While the notion of changing into the one-piece pink romper the girls had to wear for gym seemed the apex of humiliation, I would willingly have endured it to play sports.
-One thing I could be sure of, whatever my mother told Dr. Levbarg to get him to write the damn note each year, and whatever she then confided to the school nurse about me, it wasn’t, “I don’t want our daughter taking gym because she asks for sex change surgery and knows she’s really a boy.”
-No way was it that, because I knew my mother didn’t believe me.
+One thing I could be sure of, whatever my mother told Dr. Levbarg to get him to write the damn note each year, and whatever she then confided to the school nurse about me, it wasn’t “I don’t want our daughter taking gym because she asks for sex change surgery and knows she’s really a boy.”
+No way was it that, because I knew my mother wouldn’t tell anyone the truth about me.

-That night I told Denny what I believed about societal fumbling of sexuality and gender, explaining how the two are often conflated or confused in assessing people.
+That night I told Denny what I believe about societal fumbling of sexuality and gender, explaining how the two are often conflated or confused in assessing people.
 I told them that many queer people, like us, initially fumble around with this too, in figuring ourselves out.
-I told them about how many trans individuals had lived entire lives as gay cisgender people unable to claim their authentic self in generations prior to this.
-And then I told them that I thought the person I interviewed in Kansas was mistaken… that if you’re queer, it’s entirely possible you come from a queer family.
+I told them about how many trans individuals had lived entire lives as gay cisgender people unable to claim their authentic selves in generations prior to this.
+And then I told them that I thought the person I interviewed in Kansas was mistaken…that if you’re queer, it’s entirely possible you come from a queer family.
 And that that’s a good thing.

 That was the summer before Denny’s first girlfriend, three summers before Denny’s second girlfriend, four summers before Denny moved, just last month, into their gender-neutral dormitory to begin their freshman year at college.

-Gender Defiant: Raising a Trans Teen is a reader-supported publication.
-To receive new posts and support my work, consider becoming a free or paid subscriber.
+Gender Defiant: Writers raising trans kids is a reader-supported publication.
+To receive new posts and support our work, consider becoming a free or paid subscriber.